stark201/hello-world/README.md

 # hello-world
-this is my first project at git. hi guys, i am new at this platform. i'm intested in Java and html.
+this is my first project at git. hi guys, i am new at this platform. i'm interested in Python and html.